Science in Vivo phase II

 • $15,000 in funding for the project activities, to be shared with a collaborating community organization(s)

-• Personalized help from in identifying (if necessary) and working with a local community organization
+• Personalized help identifying (if necessary) and working with a local community organization

 • One on one coaching throughout the planning and implementation of both events